vadramson/DSA/AWS_Cheatsheet.md

 You can use the RDP(Remote Desktop Protocol) and Remote Desktop client to connect to windows EC2 instances.

 You can also use Putty client on windows to convert **.pem** keys to be able to connect to ssh from a Putty Termina

+## (Identity Access management) IAM Role

+IAM Role roles are used to Allows EC2 instances to call AWS services on your behalf.